 2) Keep it Short and Simple

 The shorter the domain, the better.
-You want a memorable web address, make it as short as possible without loosing purpose.
+You want a memorable web address, make it as short as possible without loosing meaning.
 A general rule we have instated at My Website Created is to have 2-3 words in the domain name.

 Again your domain name should be short, yet not to the point that it loses description.
 If a customer recommends your website to a potential client, the prospect should easily be able define the business or service being offered at the website.
 The name needs to be short, yet long enough to define the purpose of the site.